-IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS DNR / US-DOE / Industry / Communities Invest in research for siting and impact assessments of CCUS buildout Abate remaining high-intensity emissions through carbon capture and storage
+IMPLEMENTATION PARTNERS NEAR-TERM ACTION GOALS DNR / U.SDOE / Industry / Communities Invest in research for siting and impact assessments of CCUS buildout Abate remaining high-intensity emissions through carbon capture and storage

-CCUS is a suite of technologies that can play a significant role in GHG emission reduction.
-Carbon capture can use a variety of techniques to remove emissions from industrial and power production operations pre- and post-combustion.
+CCUS is anticipated to play a critical role in decarbonizing the global economy by addressing high-intensity and hard-to-abate emissions that will be necessary to reach net zero.
 With expansive geologic storage potential, highly concentrated industrial corridors, and a trained workforce, Louisiana has potential for deployment of this technology and infrastructure.
-CCUS has a critical role to play in decarbonizing the global economy.
 This is particularly true in the industrial sector, where high temperature processes cannot be readily transitioned to electrification or low-carbon alternatives and where process emissions from chemical reactions are unavoidable except with CCUS.
+However, Louisiana also needs to be assured that the deployment of CCUS technologies in the state be pursued in a safe and responsible manner that does not negatively impact communities, ecosystems, and cultural resources.

-This action proposes that the state continue to work with federal and state partners, industry, and communities to determine potential sites for safe carbon capture storage, to identify a regulatory and legal framework that supports CCUS, and to determine impacts of capture and transport infrastructure buildout.
+This action proposes that the state continue to work with federal and state partners, industry, and communities to determine the feasibility and impacts of carbon capture and transport infrastructure and buildout (see Action 26.2 for more detail), to identify potential sites for safe and responsible carbon capture storage, and to establish a regulatory and legal framework that supports responsible deployment of CCUS technologies.
 While the overall impacts of CCUS deployment are expected to be positive as they relate to air quality, further assessment, quantification, and engagement of local communities is needed to fully understand potential impacts of CCUS on local criteria air pollutants and other emissions resulting from carbon capture retrofits at industrial facilities.
 These efforts should result in responsible CCUS projects that address cumulative pollution and incorporate environmental justice and equity concerns into siting and decision making.
 Further actions under Strategy 26 outline specific areas for impact analysis needed in the near-term prior to permitting and deployment of infrastructure.
 (Associated Submitted Action Proposals: 7, 45, 49, 74, 155)